n8agrin/pres-react/PITCHME.md

 ---?image=/img/krouse.jpg&size=cover
 ## Did Steve Tell You That?!

-Yep, back in about 2014, he did, and he was right!
+Yep, back in about 2014, he did, and turned out he was right!

 ---
-# WAT MAN
+## React, what is it?

 ---
 # Why you should not use React